Legendrian knots and constructible sheaves

 The theorem is proven by studying ``ruling filtrations'' of objects $\cF \in \cC_1(\Lambda)$.
 These are filtrations whose associated graded pieces are constant sheaves supported on the eyes of a ruling of the front diagram.
 Ruling filtrations are interesting in their own right, and can for instance be used to construct an extension of the microlocal monodromy to a local system on an abstract (not equipped with a map to $T^*\bR^2$) surface bounding the knot.
 We leave open the very natural question of how, in general, the `normality' condition on rulings interacts with ruling filtrations.
 Resolving this question for a rainbow closure of a positive braid is a crucial step in the above result.

-The category $\dgsh_\Lambda(M,k)$ was created as a constructible-sheaf analogue of the Fukaya category near infinity.
+The category $\dgsh_\Lambda(M,k)_0$ was created as a constructible-sheaf analogue of the Fukaya category near infinity.
 As such it bears a kinship with Legendrian contact homology, which in the dimension at hand is the Chekanov-Eliashberg differential graded algebra (``C-E dga'') of a Legendrian knot, or its linearization through augmentations.
-We conjecture that this heuristic relationship leads to an equivalence of categories.
-More precisely, let $\cA ug(K)$ be the bilinearized Legendrian contact homology $A_\infty$-category of \cite{BC}, i.e. the category of augmentations of the C-E dga.
-Then we conjecture \begin{conjecture} There exists an equivalence of $A_\infty$ categories
+In fact, we construct a unital $A_\infty$ category of augmentations of the C-E dga in \cite[\S 4]{NRSSZ}, and establish there the following: \begin{theorem}[{\cite[Theorem 7.1]{NRSSZ}}] There exists an equivalence of $A_\infty$ categories